Services for Private Clients & Charities

 Video & telephonic assessments

-Most of our clinical assessments can be completed remotely if the client has the ability and technical capability to engage or or they have support with them to help facilitate.
+Most of our clinical assessments can be completed remotely if the client has the ability and technical capability to engage or they have support with them to help facilitate.
 We can also complete assessments telephonically where a client is not able to engage with video technology.
-The OT will complete a risk assessment to ensure clinical suitability and that the client does not meet the criteria for our essential services category, where it would be appropriate to visit the client.
+Before going ahead, the OT will establish clinical suitability for a remote assessment as part of our risk assessment process, or to establish if a face to face visit is more appropriate.
+Read here for more information on our face to face visits.

 The assessment process will be split into an initial preparatory call followed by a video meeting or phone call.
 The OT will provide immediate and practical advice and strategies to mitigate risk and promote independence.
 Video and telephonic assessments are open to all private individuals, organisations and charities where there is an occupational therapy need.
-To find out more about how we conduct remote assessments and input see our OT Practice Online page.
+To find out more about how we conduct remote assessments and input see our Remote Services page.

 Remote treatment and rehabilitation programmes